- What is Identity Theft

 Identity theft is when a person wrongfully obtains your personal information and uses it to commit fraud or steal money.
 Identity thieves use a variety of methods to steal personal information.
 These methods can range from robbery of personal items (such as a wallet, pocket book or personal computer) to very sophisticated high tech assaults and attacks.
 Some of the techniques used today include:

-Dumpster Diving: refers to rummaging through trash looking for items that may contain personal information such as bills or other documents.
+Dumpster Diving: Rummaging through the trash looking for items that contain personal information.

 Businesses and Individuals Working Together